 #6 Finally an App for parents with more than one kid playing sports!

-#7 Chewing gum or sipping juice makes you more alert and can help your performance
+#7 Chew gum or sip juice to make you more alert and help performance

 #8 Find The Sweet Spot

 When shooting a free throw, a lot of players concentrate on aiming just above the rim, or counting dribbles, maybe spinning the ball a certain amount of times.
 But there is one trick you may not know about.

 On the hardwood floors, the sweet spot is literally nailed into the ground right behind the free-throw line.
 That’s right, a noticeable nail should be hammered into the floorboards behind the center of the stripe.
 By lining up your right foot (or left, depending on your dominant hand) over its center, you’ll be shooting as dead-on at the bucket as possible.
 I know.
 It was there the whole time and we had no idea.

 #9 Smelling Jasmine During A Game Can Improve Play